3DWeb-cc/webgl-workshop/course_material/06_user_interaction.md

 Instructions
 ============
-- add a new dependency to our scene: [THREE.OrbitControls](https://github.com/mrdoob/three.js/blob/master/examples/js/controls/OrbitControls.js)
++   add a new dependency to our scene: [THREE.OrbitControls](https://github.com/mrdoob/three.js/blob/master/examples/js/controls/OrbitControls.js)
-- find out renderer creation point in your code: `new THREE.WebGLRenderer()`
++   find out renderer creation point in your code, should be something like:

+    ```javascript
+    var renderer = new THREE.WebGLRenderer();
+    ```
-- after renderer and camera creation, we can use OrbitControls object:
++   after renderer and camera creation, we can use OrbitControls object:

+    ```javascript
-`var controls = new THREE.OrbitControls( theCamera, renderer.domElement );`
+    var controls = new THREE.OrbitControls( camera, renderer.domElement );
+    ```
-- if you run again your scene, you will be able to move around and zoom using either the mouse or the trackpad
++    if you run again your scene, you will be able to move around and zoom using either the mouse or the trackpad

 Explanation
 ===========
-Handling mouse and touch events is quite hard, but fortunately the THREEJS team came out with this little helper (and some more).
+Handling mouse and touch events is quite hard, but fortunately the ThreeJs team came out with this little helper (and some more).

 It need just the current camera being used and the actual canvas.

 Deeper: